iotaledger/integration-services/api/USAGE.md

 * The courier acquires the credential and uses the Ecommerce-Bridge to verify its authenticity; the delivery is safely handled over to the right customer
 * (optionally) The user acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised dleivery company; the user (customer) knows the delivery is legit

+_The two scenarios above become even more interesting in case of automated (i.e., drones) delivery.
+And when including also delivery identification.
+_

 ## Ecommerce example scenarios: secure sales
 ### 1. Customer identity and credential (age) verification ###